 Back Stitch Embroidery Tutorial

 The back stitch is perfect for outlines in your embroidery projects.
+It is a versatile stitch that you'll come back to time and again.
 Use it for lettering or monograms to personalize a message or garment.

 We've developed a step-by-step tutorial with photos, making it easy for you quickly learn the back stitch.